 - Think about a few categories that are important to you, and you would like to improve in your new role.
 Think from different perspectives.
 Write down all of them.
 The list may be prolonged.
-Try to categories all items.
-Try to prioritise them.
+Categorize all items.
+Prioritize them.
 We should come up with ideally four categories.
 It will help to keep things realistic and achievable.

 - Come up with the best scenario for each category that you could achieve in 5 years.
 Talking to your imaginary airport friend may help to get your head around it and to actually help driving a foundation of the plan.

 - Perform self-assessment.
 You know how 10/10 looks like in five years, but how does it look today?
 Don’t worry if it’s low.
 It supposed to be.
 You are new in the role.
 It may be the consequence of the more significant reorganisation.
 You may have a brand new boss.
 Your scores could be 1-2 all over the places.
 Good!
 It means more learning and learning from scratch, rather than undoing bad habits.

 Good luck!
 Your team will benefit from the self-aware leader, that is keen on improving, and what’s the most important – you are doing it for yourself.
 Satisfaction guaranteed!

 - Will it fly, book by Pat Flynn